 How Many Roof Vents do I Need?

-“General rule of thumb is 1 Whirlybird for every 50m2 of roof space.
-Average example is for a 2-3 bedroom house you’ll need approximately 2 roof vents.
+“General rule of thumb is 1 Whirlybird for every 50m2 of roof void space.
+(For Published Install Prices in Sydney – Click Here) Average example is for a 2-3 bedroom house you’ll need approximately 2 roof vents.
 For a 3-4 bedroom house – 3 roof vents and for a 4-5 bedroom house – 4 roof vents.
 The average new home in Australia is about 245m2 as a total floor space.
-To calculate what needs venting you consider the top floor space.
-These figures are approximates…”

 Installing one huge roof vent on your house or industrial facility is not what defines proper ventilation.
 The ratio is what counts!